Syvven/Rust-Projects/README.md

 ### Guessing Game

-- Contained in guessing_game folder
+- Contained in `guessing_game` folder
 - Simple guessing game
 - Made based off the guidance of the book

+### minigrep

+- Contained in `minigrep` folder
+- As the name indicates, a mini version of the grep command line program
+- Made based off the guidance of the book
+- More information in the subdirectory README